workbooks/client_lib/README.markdown

 * `-v` Verbose - shows you the request headers as well as the response.
 Often you will use this instead of `-i`.
 * `-b cookiejar` Take cookies from cookiejar and include them in the request to the server.
 Useful when you have an established session.
 * `-d tag=value` Specifies a piece of data to be sent in a POST or PUT request without encoding - it is up to you to URL-encode the tag and or the value as necessary.
 You may use `-d` several times.
-* `--data-urlencode tag=value` Specifies a piece of data to be sent in a POST or PUT request with encoding.
-We recommend that you use this option because it correctly encodes that values, although the examples in this document use `-d` for brevity.
-This option is also more flexible, enabling direct upload from a file by specifying a filename
-  - see the cURL manual for details.
 * `-X method` Cause a specific method to be passed to the server - typically method is DELETE, POST or PUT.
 * `-A clientname` Specify a user-agent string to identify this client to the server.
 * `-H 'Expect:'` Turn off the Expect header that cURL automatically adds.
 This will stop the service occasionally sending a `100 Continue` response when you are uploading files.